Domestic Criminal Trespass in Wake County

 Violation of Protection Order | North Carolina General Statutes – Follow this link to the General Statutes to learn more about violating protection orders.
 You can learn about situations where the crime is elevated and whether or not law enforcement needs a warrant to make an arrest for the violation.

-Raleigh Domestic Violence Lawyer
+Speak to a Domestic Violence Lawyer in Raleigh

 If you have been charged with domestic criminal trespass, it is imperative you contact legal representation.
 Because of how the law is structured, many individuals have been wrongly accused and even convicted of the crime.
 Here at the Coolidge Law Firm, we want to make sure the facts of your case are heard.